 Is Time Zone an issue?
 How much real-time communication do you need?

 Whilst it’s usually possible to hire staff who work nights or non-standard shifts, it’s much more difficult to retain them, and it’s especially difficult to get good management.
 If it’s data processing work, then work on the other side of the planet where the time difference will help (they work while you sleep), if it’s high-contact, like a call centre, think North-South.

 It also needs to be easy to get to.
 You’ll need regular visits from the mother ship, both by those who can give training and support and by some of the top CXO team.
 Enthusiasm for travel can quickly wear thin if it’s a horrible journey — and you and your colleagues will need to travel there year after year.
 Also, if things go wrong, you may need to get people there in a hurry.
 So, look for locations with daily direct flights, and consider the door-to-door journey time and the effect of jetlag.

-2. Make sure it’s a good base to develop new regional business
+2. Is it a good base for new regional business?

 You might only be interested in setting up one type of operation today, perhaps just a support centre, but it’s worth thinking about how it could serve as a future hub for the country or region.
 Once the initial operation is up and running, adding more functions later should be straightforward and cheap.